Christmas is a time to treat those we love, including our pets. However, it can be difficult to know what to gift them.

 2. Festive Toys

-While it may be fun to watch your rabbit unwrap a present, it’s not safe for them to eat all that paper.
-If they consume wrapping paper, sticky tape or swallow ribbons, it could cause an obstruction that would need immediate veterinary attention.
-No one wants to make an emergency visit to the vets on Christmas day!
+While it may be fun to watch your rabbit unwrap a present, it's not safe for them to eat all that paper.
+If they consume wrapping paper, sticky tape, or swallow ribbons, it could cause an obstruction that requires immediate veterinary attention.
+No one wants to make an emergency visit to the vets on Christmas Day!

-Similarly, food puzzle toys require them to work out where the treats are hidden, which is mentally stimulating and means they can’t gobble down all their treats at once.
-Forage boxes that have to be chewed through before your rabbit can reach the treat are another bunny favourite.
-Slowing down your rabbit’s eating will help to prevent choking and digestive problems and extends their enjoyment.
+Similarly, food puzzle toys require them to work out where the treats are hidden, which is mentally stimulating and means they can't gobble down all their treats at once.
+Forage boxes that require chewing through before your rabbit can reach the treat are another bunny favourite.
+Slowing down your rabbit's eating will help prevent choking and digestive problems, and extend their enjoyment of the process.

 Bring your rabbit some festive joy with a stocking on Christmas morning.
-You can buy a pre-filled stocking or have a go at filling one yourself.
+You can buy a pre-filled stocking or try your hand at filling one yourself.
 Include rabbit-friendly toys and treats to keep them busy.
-You can buy personalised stockings with their name and photo on the front, or if you’ve got the crafting bug, you could design the outside of the stocking yourself with a festive rabbit design.
+You can buy personalised stockings with their name and photo on the front, or if you've got the crafting bug, you could design the outside of the stocking yourself with a festive rabbit design.

 6. Christmas Bedding and Bowls